Chapter 13 in Georgia Bankruptcy

 • Debtors who file Chapter 13 can file more than one case over the course of 8 years as long as the cases are not filed abusively.

-• Chapter 13 allows debtors who own property with unexempt equity to keep the property, so long as the debtors are repaying unsecured creditors as much as they would receive in a Chapter 7 liquidation.
+• Chapter 13 allows debtors who own property with unexempt equity to keep the property so long as they repay unsecured creditors as much as they would receive in a Chapter 7 liquidation.

-10 Steps to Filing Chapter 13 Bankruptcy in Georgia
+10 Steps to Filing Chapter 13 in Georgia

 The following steps show the typical progression of a Chapter 13 bankruptcy case.